-– Shadow Chancellor John McDonnell has said Labour is ready to form a minority government, adding that there would be "no deals" and that the party would put forward a Queen's Speech and call on minor parties to back it.
+– Shadow Chancellor John McDonnell has said the Labour Party is ready to form a minority government, adding that there would be "no deals" and that the party would put forward a Queen's Speech and call on minor parties to back it.

-– The result remains confusing; it's not clear exactly what will now happen – there's little precedent for an election this complex and this close.
+– The result remains confusing; it's not clear exactly what will now happen—there's little precedent for an election this complex and this close.

 – EU negotiations, due to begin this month, are now in disarray.
 It will be extremely difficult for Theresa May to get the sort of Brexit she wants.
 The 27 remaining countries of the EU are in a much stronger position and are likely to call all the shots in negotiations.

 – There isn't yet a clear picture about turnout, but it's very likely that youth turnout was high and that helped Corbyn's fortunes.

 – The UK Independent Party have failed to win a seat and their share of the vote has collapsed.